Here it is, a post no one asked for but I wrote anyway because it was quick, easy, and this is how I have fun! (I already had this documented!)

 Eiji tells Ash they’ll meet again (episode 24): This rainbow is huge and pretty hard to miss.
 It appears as a circle and it touches the Statue of Liberty–New York’s most reconsigned symbol internationally.
 It’s almost as if the rainbow is meant to surround the entire city, filling the place where a significant part of the story takes place with love one more time before wrapping up the show.

 I suppose you’re here because you have seen the show; you know what happens.
-Going by the framing, it’s meant to be hopeful and it could be taken in a spiritual way.
-I took it as a negotiation instead, as part of a way to reveal against Ash fate without openly changing the original story, which I find far more hopeful and comforting than the alternative.
+Going by the framing, it’s meant to be hopeful.
+It could be taken in a spiritual way, but I took it as a negotiation, as part of a way to challenge Ash’s fate without openly changing the original story.
+I find that far more hopeful and comforting than the alternative.

 The second ending: Here’s a bonus!
 While the first ending focuses on Ash–showing his connection to Eiji through a red and blue heart–and pain, the second ending… also has pain if you listen to the lyrics.
 However, visually, it shows the two boys in a sort of private safe haven.
 It’s basically a sequence of Ash meeting Eiji, observing him fondly while he sleeps, and then following him as he walks towards the sun.